Chhattisgarh BJP govt may have deputy CM, says Raman Singh | Politics

 - India

-The BJP's legislative party meeting, with all 54 MLAs in attendance, is underway at Kushabhau Thakre Parisar, the party's state headquarter here.
+Sai was on Sunday elected as leader of the BJP's legislative party during a meeting of 54 newly elected MLAs at Kushabhau Thakre Parisar, the party's state headquarters here.

-Three observers, Union ministers Arjun Munda and Sarbananda Sonowal and party general secretary Dushyant Kumar Gautam, are also present along with the party's in charge for Chhattisgarh Om Mathur, Union Minister Mansukh Mandaviya and co-in-charge for the state Nitin Nabin.

-Talking to reporters before leaving from his residence to attend the meeting, Raman Singh said it will be clear who will be chief minister after the meeting of the legislative party.

-However, when queried on whether the announcement on the CM would be made during the day itself, he repeated that ''everything will be clear after the meeting''.

-''Deputy CM will also be appointed along with others.
-There is no issue,'' Singh told reporters.
+Ahead of the meeting, senior party leader and former chief minister Raman Singh said deputy CM will also be appointed along with the others.

+Though no such announcement was made in the legislative party meeting, there was speculation in local political circles that two deputy CMs might be appointed in the new BJP government.

+The Chhattisgarh cabinet has a stipulated strength of 13 members, including CM, in the 90-member assembly.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)